univention/ucsschool-id-connector/docs/admin.rst

    Click *try it out* and insert the copied JSON object from before into the request body.

-   Now we just have to alter the name, url, and login credentials before executing the request.
+   Now we just have to alter the name, URL, and login credentials before executing the request.

    - The URL has to point to the new school authorities HTTP-API.
    - The name can be chosen at your leisure